MhmdRyhn/aws-networking-infrastructure/docs/source/terraform_input.rst

 ``nat_gateways_to_be_used``
 ============================

-Value can either be `single` or `multiple`.
-If the value set is other than `multiple`, it'll consider that value as `single`.
+Value can either be `single` or `per-subnet`.
+If the value set is other than `per-subnet`, it'll consider that value as `single`.
 Default value is `single`.

 If value is `single`, a common NAT Gateway will be used for all the **private subnets**.
-If the value is `multiple`, then one NAT Gateway per private subnet will be created.
-This option is essential for high availability and high performance.
+If the value is `per-subnet`, then one NAT Gateway per private subnet will be created.
+This option (per-subnet) is essential for high availability and high performance.